tessgi/TessGiWebsite/content/pages/observing/status.md

 TESS launched April 18, 2018 at 6:51 p.m.
 EDT from Cape Canaveral Air
 Force Station in Florida atop a SpaceX Falcon 9 rocket.
 Regular science operations with TESS began on July 25, 2018.
-TESS is now executing its survey, observing one [sector](https://heasarc.gsfc.nasa.gov/docs/tess/operations.html#field-of-view) at a time, starting in the southern hemisphere.
-TESS will continue to [tile the sky](https://heasarc.gsfc.nasa.gov/docs/tess/operations.html#observing-strategy) with 27.4 day-long sectors during its 2 year prime mission.
+TESS is now executing its survey, observing one [sector](https://heasarc.gsfc.nasa.gov/docs/tess/operations.html#field-of-view) at a time.
+TESS will continue to [tile the sky](https://heasarc.gsfc.nasa.gov/docs/tess/operations.html#observing-strategy) with 27.4 day-long sectors during its 2 year prime mission, and continuing into extended mission.

 <!--